denzeltl/boilerplate/README.md

 ## Troubleshoot

 1. I cannot see the "Go Live" or "Watch Sass" buttons on the status bar.
-&#151   Please download "Live Server" and "Live Sass Compiler" extensions in your VS Code.
+&mdash;   Please download "Live Server" and "Live Sass Compiler" extensions in your VS Code.

 2. My generated .css file is not linked to the proper css folder.
-&#151   Please paste the below code to your settings.json to map the generated scss file properly.
+&#151;   Please paste the below code to your settings.json to map the generated scss file properly.

 ```
 "liveSassCompile.settings.formats":[